MetaBorgCube/deep-conflicts-in-the-wild/README.md

 - It is also necessary to add logging support for the new language.
 The file `Disamb-Experiment/src/main/resources/log4j.properties` contains the information about all the loggers and also a template for creating a logger for a new language.
 In this case, nothing needs to be done as the properties for the *Calc* language are already set up.

 To run the experiment only for this new language and for the testing file, set the array `runExperiment` accordingly and the variable `TESTING` to true.
-Finally, run `mvn clean verify` on the top-level folder (`BASE_DIR`) to produce the statistics for the new language.
+Finally, run `mvn clean verify` on the top-level folder to produce the statistics for the new language.

 # Technical Details

 The following packages have already been installed on the virtual machine:

+      sudo apt-get install openssh-server
       sudo apt-get install openjdk-8-jdk
       sudo apt install maven
       sudo apt-get install r-base
+      sudo apt install texlive-latex-extra
+      sudo apt-get install ghostscript

 The following R packages were installed: